 Studying as a parent

 Are you studying and being a parent?
 You are not alone.
 Today, about 20 percent of the country’s university and university college students are parents.
-Here you can read about how you can make your daily life easier and find information about what might be good to know or think about as a student parent.
+Here you can advice on how you can make your daily life easier and find information about what might be good to know or think about as a student parent.

 An illustration of a person holding a book in one hand and an infant in the other